dasanchez/name-scrambler/README.md

 `python voldemot.py albertcamus words/voldemot-dict.txt 2`

-The above example will yield 114 combinations, beginning with _m trabeculas_ and ending with _umbre tascal_.
+The above example will yield 113 combinations, beginning with _ablate scrum_ and ending with _tsamba ulcer_.
 It is up to the user to find the real gems, such as _cabal muster_ and _lust macabre_ in this case.